Do You Have Blocked Sinuses? Dr. Napoleon Bequer Can Help!

 - Low impact, minimally invasive

-The procedure, also called sinuplasty, usually results in less swelling, bruising, bleeding and infection risk than open surgery.
+The procedure, also called a sinoplasty, usually results in less swelling, bruising, bleeding and infection risk than in open surgery.
 In many cases, patients can go back to work right after the procedure.

 How Does Balloon Sinuplasty Work?

 The procedure opens and drains blocked breathing passageways.
-This allows most patients to breathe more freely than they have in years.
-The procedure itself involves numbing the area with an anesthetic-soaked sponge, inserting a special expander attached to a thin catheter into the nostril, inflating and then contracting the balloon, and finally retracting it out of the nose.
-The actual procedure only takes ten to 15 minutes.
+This allows most patients to breathe more freely than they have been able to in years.
+The procedure itself involves numbing the area with an anesthetic-soaked sponge, inserting a special expander attached to a thin catheter into the nostril, inflating and then contracting the balloon and finally retracting it out of the nose.
+The actual procedure itself takes only ten to fifteen minutes.
 In many cases, nasal packing is not needed afterward.

 Is Sinuplasty Right for You?